microsoft/WebTemplateStudio/mockups/ReactNative/ReactNativeTab/README.md

 - Anything else you could think of ;-).

 # React Native App (Tabbed)
-This sample demonstrates a React Native application with Tab Menu:
+This sample demonstrates a React Native application with Tab Navigation and several types of pages:
+- A Blank Page
+- A Settings Page
+- A Master Page

-- Runs on mobile devices: iOS, android.
+Runs on mobile devices: iOS, android.
-- Runs on Windows and MacOS
+Runs on desktop: Windows.

 ### Initialize the sample